Companies should think holistically and ensure their capital-allocation decisions reflect their ESG commitments.

 Under this theme, companies would focus on evolution of ESG expectations, the potential for non-traditional players to enter the value chain, or the speed at which technologies such as hydrogen, carbon capture and storage (CCS) and robotics might achieve widespread adoption.
 All of these changes would also need to be examined from the point of view of sustainability, while also evaluating collaborative models, new ways to create social value and rebuilding trust.

 None of these portfolio themes are mutually exclusive, and we have purposefully pulled them apart to create a contrast.
-In reality, a final portfolio will have a mix of these elements depending on the longer-term vision of organizations and their inherent risk appetite.
+In reality, a final portfolio will have a mix of these elements depending on the longer-term vision of organisations and their inherent risk appetite.

 The message is that companies need to factor ESG more explicitly into their capital-allocation frameworks and use that to define the contours of their portfolios today and in the future.